INRIA/zelus/examples/watch/readme.md

 * `Exhausted`: there is no energy left in the masses.
 * `Setting`: energy is added to the mass system.

 A sound is emitted whenever the escapement catches (on `tic` and `toc`).
-As an added bonus, the entire system can be made to swing back and forth by pressing the `m` key.
+As an added bonus, the entire system can be made to swing back and forth.
+The watch then behaves as a pendulum controlled by an automaton with two modes.

+* `Stop`: The pendulum does not move.
+* `Move`: The pendulum starts moving with a fixed initial angular speed.

+The user can switch between the two behaviors by pressing the `m` key.
 The system state is drawn by an external (OCaml) function called `draw_system`.

 !SOURCEFILE: watch.zls